Sharing Without Limits, Connecting Without Interruptions

 Connection & Discovery Fixes

-• Fixed an issue where a new unlimited connections meeting couldn’t be created after network disruptions.
+Fixed an issue where a new session with Unlimited Connections enabled, couldn’t be created after network disruptions.

 Session & User Controls

-• Fixed an issue where a teacher could not remove a participant connected via Miracast, Google Cast, or AirPlay.
+Fixed an issue where a moderator could not remove a participant connected via Miracast, Google Cast, or AirPlay.

-• Fixed an issue on the web client where a non-active teacher could see more session information than expected.
+Fixed an issue on the web app where a non-active moderator could see more session information than expected.

-• Fixed an issue where the wrong message was displayed on mobile clients when joining a session with a live broadcast running.
+Fixed an issue where the wrong message was displayed on mobile apps when joining a session with a live broadcast running.

-• Fixed an issue where a shared video file from a connected client wasn’t available on the receiver.
+Fixed an issue where a shared video file from a participant wasn’t available on the main display.

-• Fixed an issue where Unlimited Connections and Broadcast was disabled even when an internet connection was available.
+Fixed an issue where Unlimited Connections and Broadcast were disabled, even when an internet connection was available.

 User Interface & Accessibility

-• Fixed a UI issue where a client previously controlling a session saw a message to set themselves as moderator.
+Fixed a issue where a client previously controlling a session saw a message to set themselves as moderator.

-• Added clearer messaging when failing to connect to a receiver when it’s in the background.
+Added clearer messaging when failing to connect to the main display when the app is in the background.

-• Fixed an issue on the desktop client that caused the screen to freeze.
+Fixed an issue on the desktop app that caused the screen to freeze.

 Receiver & Remote Control Fixes

-• Fixed an issue where changing the volume on the receiver had no impact on shared audio.
+Fixed an issue where changing the volume on the main display had no impact on shared audio.

-• Fixed an issue where an IR remote control was unable to close the settings.
+Fixed an issue where an IR remote control was unable to close the Settings window.

-• Fixed an issue where the receiver crashed when switching network.
+Fixed an issue where the main display crashed when switching network.

 Performance & Stability

-• Fixed a crash on the macOS client that occurred when the internet dropped while uploading a file.
+Fixed a crash on the macOS app that occurred when the internet dropped while uploading a file.